tapas-scaffold-tool/tapas/docs/write-tapa.md

 # How to write your own tapa

-A good way to start tapa is generate template with special tapa:
+A good way to start creating your tapa is to generate template with special tapa:

 ```
 tapas tapa